-Kuala Lumpur Tourism Bureau general manager Noraza Yusof said: "Since KL evolved as a major tin trading centre as the tin mining industry grew in the surrounding areas of Ampang and Petaling, the logical direction for the brand design approach is to link it to tin and the tin mining industry—Kuala Lumpur's heritage.
-We wanted the letters to be crafted to appear with a metallic finish—raw tin textures and to tie it all together, it was decided that the key brand attributes be tagged to the Master Brand design—exciting, surprising and enticing,” Here's how a design process works—you do (a lot of) research, find areas of interest, create the core concept, construct your strategy, and design the appropriate visual representation to communicate that.
+Kuala Lumpur Tourism Bureau general manager Noraza Yusof said: “Since KL evolved as a major tin trading centre as the tin mining industry grew in the surrounding areas of Ampang and Petaling, the logical direction for the brand design approach is to link it to tin and the tin mining industry—Kuala Lumpur’s heritage.
+We wanted the letters to be crafted to appear with a metallic finish—raw tin textures and to tie it all together, it was decided that the key brand attributes be tagged to the Master Brand design—exciting, surprising and enticing,” Here’s how a design process works—you do (a lot of) research on users, values & history, find areas of interest, construct your strategy, create the core concept, and design the appropriate visual system to communicate that.
 But when a free template is thrown into the mix, none of that happens (Free template use proven by Khairul Aqmal, Vulcan Post Malaysia, and a few others.)

 “Noraza said diverse cultures and the juxtaposition of old and new were among the city’s strengths, and the branding focused on those.
 The colour silver for the word Kuala Lumpur was meant to reflect the city’s tin mining roots, she said.
 ‘We need to educate people and make them understand the brand first, the logo was only launched a few days ago,’ she said.”
 No one saw any of that.
 Consider either the public a little dense, or the branding a failure in communicating.
 Evidence suggests the latter, with the whole Internet crying foul.
 You can come up with some tale as a rationale to attempt justifying your work like how we did back in college 15 minutes before submission deadlines (joking lah ok), but still not have it represent what you said.
 Labelling something does not make it so.

-That whole grey tin drop shadow act does not embody "exciting, surprising, and enticing" in any way.
+That whole grey tin drop shadow act barely embodies “exciting, surprising, and enticing”.
 What exactly is this logo trying to say?
-Where is the "contrast and diversity" in the logo itself?
-Did these "designers" forget that these concepts could be communicated in a visual language?
+Where is the “contrast and diversity” in the logo itself?
+Did these “designers” forget that these concepts could be communicated in a visual language?
 For example, red is exciting and surprising, orange is enticing.
 Throw in some confetti or fireworks.
 Put an orangutan on the KL Twin Towers.
-I don't know.
+I don’t know.
 There are always better alternatives to typing out three one-worded descriptions like a cheap infomercial ad.

 “Diverse cultures and the juxtaposition of old and new”—now let’s take that apart.
 If they wanted to reflect these qualities literally… The main typeface Cinzel was designed by Natanael Gama in 2013, “inspired by first-century roman inscriptions, and based on classical proportions.
 However it’s not a simple revivalism; while it conveys all the ancient history of the latin alphabet it also merges a contemporary feel onto it”.
 It bears similarities to Trajan Pro, both a reference to the engravings on the Trajan Column built between 107~113 AD.
 That’s right, Roman characteristics.
 I’m not sure if it speaks “Kuala Lumpur” in any way, considering culture, history, and the modern landscape, or the “feel” if you’d like.
 Did they consider typographic choice?
 I doubt it.